Cleantech Open Northeast Accelerator Program Awards 2019’s Top Cleantech and Energy Startups

 About Cleantech Open

-Cleantech Open is the world’s oldest and largest cleantech accelerator and is dedicated to providing entrepreneurs and technologists the resources needed to launch a successful cleantech company.
+Cleantech Open is the world’s oldest and largest cleantech accelerator and business plan competition.
 Our mission is to find, fund and foster entrepreneurs with big ideas that address today’s most urgent energy, environmental, and economic challenges.
-A 501(c)(3) not-for-profit organization, the Cleantech Open provides the infrastructure, expertise and strategic relationships that turn clever ideas into successful global cleantech companies.
-Over the past eight years, the Cleantech Open has awarded over $5 million in cash and services.
-During that time, our 1200 alumni companies have raised more than $1.2 billion in external funding.
+A 501(c)(3) not-for-profit organization, Cleantech Open provides the infrastructure, expertise, and strategic relationships that turn clever ideas into successful global cleantech companies.
+Over the past eight years, Cleantech Open has awarded over $5 million in cash and services.
+During that time, our 1,600 alumni companies have raised more than $1.2 billion in external funding.
 Fueled by a network of more than 2,000 volunteers, Cleantech Open unites the public and private sectors in a shared vision for making America’s cleantech sector a thriving economic engine.
-For more information, visit us at cleantechopen.org or follow us on Twitter.
+For more information, visit us at cleantechopen.org.